adrianylee/BENG183_Snakemake/snakemake_v2.md

     shell:
         "salmon quant -t {params.gtf} -l A -a {input} -o results/quant/{wildcards.sample}"
 ```
-This very simple example shows the key components of Snakemake, emphasizing on connecting rules via declared inputs and outputs, wildcard generalization, and `rule all` defines final output.
+This very simple example shows the key components of Snakemake, emphasizing on connecting rules via declared inputs and outputs, wildcard generalization, thread specification, and `rule all` defines final output.

 ## 6. Limitations, Extensions, and Switching to Snakemake<a name="6"></a>